Grant's Canal: 1863 attempt

 The project had the support of President Abraham Lincoln.
 The first workers were assigned to the canal project on January 23.
+Major-General Carter L. Stevenson, the immediate Confederate commander of the Vicksburg defenses, originally interpreted the Union movement to the canal site as preparatory to cross the river at Warrenton, Mississippi.
+However, the Confederate regional commander, Lieutenant-General John C. Pemberton doubted a crossing would be attempted, and learned of the true Union plan the next day from papers captured along with the mortally wounded commander of the 15th Illinois Cavalry Regiment.
 The canal was widened to 16 ft within a week, but because there was water in the canal, the newly widened points only had a depth down to the water level.
 The use of dredging boats would have been a solution to this problem, but none were available at the time.
 Water depth was increased to 5 ft, and in hopes of creating greater erosion in the canal, soldiers were ordered to dig pits along its sides.
 Another attempt to use a steamboat to push water into the canal was made, but again failed.
 By the end of the month, Grant was beginning to think that the canal project would not succeed, but continued with the construction.
 Captain Frederick E. Prime was placed in command of the effort on January 28.
 Outbreaks of disease struck again, and the levees around the project frequently broke, flooding parts of the canal.
+At least some of this flooding was caused by intentional levee damage by Confederate troops, and the flooding led to the Union camps along the southern portion of the canal having to be relocated.
 The diggers were also exposed to Confederate artillery fire.
 By now, the construction had been divided into 160 ft sections, with the intention of making each section 6 ft deep and 60 ft wide.
-As these early attempts at working on the canal failed to achieve significant progress, Grant ordered that the upstream end of the canal be moved to a point 200 yds upstream to allow for a stronger current to flow into the ditch.
+As these early attempts at working on the canal failed to achieve significant progress, Grant ordered that the upstream end of the canal be moved to a point 200 yds upstream to allow for a stronger current to flow into the ditch; it had been found that Williams selected a poor location for the canal opening.